sanjay-singaravelu/infrastructure-as-code-with-terraform/README.md

-# infrastructure-as-code-with-terraform
-Use Terraform to provision infrastructure like EC2 instances, databases, and load balancers.

 # Infrastructure as Code (IaC) with Terraform

 This project demonstrates how to use Terraform to provision infrastructure on AWS, including EC2 instances, databases, and load balancers.